Acetaminophen/butalbital/caffeine: 7 things you should know

 - Acetaminophen/butalbital/caffeine belongs to the class of medicines known as barbiturates because it contains butalbital.
 It may also be called a combination analgesic.

-- May be used short-term to relieve episodic tension-type headaches.
+- May be used short-term to relieve occasional tension or muscle contraction headaches.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include: